Nursing Program Admissions Process

 - Complete the Test for Essential Academic Skills (TEAS).
 Click here for the TEAS process you must follow.

-- Ranking for Final Selection: Students are rank ordered by the sum of grades earned in the prerequisite courses.
-Additional points are considered for certified applicants with documented patient care experience.
+- Ranking for Final Selection: Students are rank ordered by the sum of grades earned in the prerequisite courses and teas test scores.
+Additional points are considered for certified applicants with documented patient care experience, completion of one of the following PD courses with a B or higher; PD 121, PD 122, PD 123, PD 124, PD 125, PD 126, PD 127, or PD 129 and completion of ALL pre-requisite classes taken at Butler Community College.

 - Acknowledging Acceptance: Selected applicants are given a specified time period to accept their position in the class.
 If any of the first accepted group of students do not accept, or accept and withdraw prior to the beginning of class, the vacancy created will be offered to the next highest ranked applicant up to a maximum of 56 students.